ocasazza/ctag/docs/architecture.md

 ### JSON Command File Flow

-1. User enters the `from_json` command with a path to a JSON file
+1. User enters the `from-json` command with a path to a JSON file
 2. The CLI parses the command and options
 3. The JSON processor reads and validates the JSON file
 4. For each command in the JSON file: